Qovery/qovery-client-go/docs/Status.md

 `func (o *Status) UnsetMessage()`

 UnsetMessage ensures that no value is present for Message, not even an explicit nil
+### GetServiceDeploymentStatus

+`func (o *Status) GetServiceDeploymentStatus() string`

+GetServiceDeploymentStatus returns the ServiceDeploymentStatus field if non-nil, zero value otherwise.

+### GetServiceDeploymentStatusOk

+`func (o *Status) GetServiceDeploymentStatusOk() (*string, bool)`

+GetServiceDeploymentStatusOk returns a tuple with the ServiceDeploymentStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServiceDeploymentStatus

+`func (o *Status) SetServiceDeploymentStatus(v string)`

+SetServiceDeploymentStatus sets ServiceDeploymentStatus field to given value.

+### HasServiceDeploymentStatus

+`func (o *Status) HasServiceDeploymentStatus() bool`

+HasServiceDeploymentStatus returns a boolean if a field has been set.

+### SetServiceDeploymentStatusNil

+`func (o *Status) SetServiceDeploymentStatusNil(b bool)`

+ SetServiceDeploymentStatusNil sets the value for ServiceDeploymentStatus to be an explicit nil

+### UnsetServiceDeploymentStatus
+`func (o *Status) UnsetServiceDeploymentStatus()`

+UnsetServiceDeploymentStatus ensures that no value is present for ServiceDeploymentStatus, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)